ProfessorManhattan/docs-ansible/contributing/docs.md

 ### `logo.png`

 We include a `logo.png` file in all of our Ansible projects.
 This image is automatically integrated with GitLab so that a thumbnail appears next to the project.
 It is also shown in the README to give the user a better idea of what the role does.
 All roles should include the `logo.png` file.
-When adding a `logo.png` file please strictly follow the steps below:
+When adding a `logo.png` file please *strictly* adhere to the steps below:

 1. Use Google image search to find a logo that best represents the product.
 Ensure the image is a `.png` file and that it has a transparent background, if possible.
 Ideally, the image should be the official logo for software that the Ansible role/project installs.
 The image should be at least 200x200 pixels.
 2. After downloading the image, ensure you have the sharp-cli installed by running `npm install -g sharp-cli`.